 Grassroots Advocacy Network

-With the support of The Kresge Foundation, NCHH is expanding and “scaling up” its efforts to eradicate unhealthy living conditions through a new initiative called the Grassroots Advocacy Network for Healthy Housing.
-The Grassroots Advocacy Network will develop local solutions to the challenging problem of substandard housing and neighborhoods.
+With the support of The Kresge Foundation and the W.K.
+Kellogg Foundation, NCHH expanded its efforts to eradicate unhealthy living conditions through an initiative called the Grassroots Advocacy Network for Healthy Housing.
+The Grassroots Advocacy Network developed local solutions to the challenging problem of substandard housing and neighborhoods.

-NCHH will facilitate peer communication, offer technical assistance and capacity building support, disseminate promising practices in organizing and housing policy, and provide opportunities for involvement in national advocacy work.
+NCHH facilitated peer communication, offered technical assistance and capacity-building support, disseminated promising practices in organizing and housing policy, and provided opportunities for involvement in national advocacy work.

-NCHH awards subgrants of up to $15,000 to community-based organizations to:
+NCHH awarded subgrants of up to $15,000 to community-based organizations to:

 • Create local demand for healthy housing through media outreach, policy advocacy, community meetings, and other activities;